 The Hubs then added the top.
 We purchased a 6’ spruce pine board.
 These come already cut and with a smooth, sanded finish.
 They also stain very well too.
 The Hubs cut the board down to a 4’ piece which is what we needed for the top.

 I sanded the entire hutch top very lightly, just enough to “rough up” so the paint would adhere.
-I then cleaned the piece with TSP cleaner.
+It was then cleaned with TSP cleaner.

 I applied Dixie Belle Cotton in two coats to the entire piece inside and out as well as the doors and the new top.
-I allowed the first coat to dry for about 2 hours and then applied the second.
+After the first coat was completely dry, about two hours, I then applied the second.

 After allowing the piece dry overnight, I then started adding the Barn Red.
 It took two coats of the Barn Red.
 Note: I applied the Barn Red to the doors first, so they would be ready to add the chicken wire.

 I painted my furniture feet using the same technique as well.
 I used mason jars to hold the feet while I painted them.
 See how they fit nicely on top of the jars?
 This allowed me to spin the jar.